 In Europe strawberries have been cultivated since the XV century.
 In few centuries it became one of the favorite berries among cottagers.
 People are used to eating it raw or cooking delicious preserves and compotes from it.
 However, we’ll find out how to make homemade wine from strawberries.
 The recipe of this fragrant and tasty beverage is pretty easy, thus even fledgling winemakers would be able to make it.

 The key problem here lies in obtaining strawberry juice.
 You see, strawberries are not very anxious to give it, that’s why you can’t omit using water and sugar.
 Another important thing – for the most fruit wines we don’t need to wash the fruits, but it’s obligatory to wash strawberries.
 Otherwise, you’ll end up with an unpleasant earthy taste.
-For natural fermentation we’ll add some raisins, otherwise you can use wine yeast.

 - Strawberries – 6.5 lb / 3 kg